+Agents now need to record details of certain reports.
 When the prospective buyer requests a contract of sale for the residential property, an agent will need to inform the buyer about the reports they have recorded.
 Buyers may then opt to access an already available report, and negotiate a reduced cost, instead of commissioning their own report.

 Other measures affecting property agents’ responsibilities from 15 August include:

 - exempting real estate agents doing commercial property agency work from NSW property, stock and business agents’ laws, in set circumstances.
 This change was recommended by the Independent Pricing and Regulatory Tribunal (IPART).

 - reinstating a previous requirement for agency agreements that are for the sale of residential property by private treaty only.

 These changes are the result of the Property, Stock and Business Agents Amendment Regulation 2016.

 Agents are only be required to make a record of certain details about the following reports, if they are aware of them or can reasonably find out about them: